EpictetusZ1/EpictetusZ1/README.md

 - 🏠 I'm currently a Full Stack - React, Laravel (PHP), and MySQL - developer at a property technology startup
 - 🌱 I’m currently learning rendering complex state with interactivity on an HTMLCanvasElement with OffScreenCanvas
-- 👀 I'm interested in learning: WebGL, Web Accessibility (a11y), and Redis
+- 👀 I'm interested in learning: WebGPU, Web Accessibility (a11y), Redis, and Rust
 - 👟 Fun fact: I love running, reading and playing chess!
-I bind books (journals) for friends and family as well!
+I sometimes bind notebooks for fun too
 - 🇯🇵 Outside of the programming world I am studying Japanese - わくわく !

 ### Find me on the world wide web: